hawkinse/psmovefreepiebridge/README.md

 ### Alpha 2 ###
 * Fix 360 degree movement on yaw and pitch axis.
 However, only one axis can be used at a time without issues.
 * Disable roll and pitch in example FreePIE script.
 If PSMoveFreepieBridge is being used for head tracking, yaw is the most important axis.
 * Compatible with PSMoveService alpha 4.2 and up.
-Tested through alpha 4.4.

 ### Alpha 1 ###
 * Initial Release